 7. Spryker: Modular Marketplace Commerce

-Moving on, Spryker is a composable, API-first platform based on a modular architecture.
+Moving on to our commercetools alternatives list, Spryker is a composable, API-first platform based on a modular architecture.
 You can combine different components to match your own business model.
 It supports headless builds and works well for marketplaces, B2B setups, or hybrid commerce models.

 Spryker core functionalities: